MetaboHUB-MetaToul-FluxoMet/RTMet/docs/source/user_guide/workflow_control.rst

     The GUI displaying a workflow using the "tree" view. @CylcDoc,2024

 The GUI is accessible through a web browser, and can be launched by running the ``cylc gui`` command.

-    $ cylc gui

-This will open a new tab in your default web browser, displaying the Cylc GUI.
+This will open a new tab in your default web browser, displaying the Cylc GUI home page.

 It can be deployed with Jupyter Hub to support remote and multi-user access.
 This is useful when you want to access the workflow manager from another computer on the same network.
 The central server is